 Article 5: Meeting Schedule

 Calendar of Meetings and Filing Dates.
-The Administrative Officer shall maintain an annual Calendar of Meetings and Filing Dates for the Technical Review Committee, Plat Committee, Architectural Review Committee, and Plan Commission.
+The Administrative Officer shall maintain an annual Calendar of Meetings and Filing Dates for the Technical Advisory Committee, , Architectural Review Committee, and Plan Commission.
 The existence of this calendar shall not be interpreted as prohibiting special meetings of the Committees or MPC.

 Coordination of Calendars.
-The calendars of the Technical Review Committee, Plat Committee, and MPC shall be coordinated to ensure the efficient processing of applications.
+The calendars of the Technical Review Committee, , and MPC shall be coordinated to ensure the efficient processing of applications.

 Compliance with Indiana State Code.
 All meeting and filing dates shall be based on the requirements of the Zoning Ordinance, Subdivision Control Ordinance, and the laws of the State of Indiana.